Equinoxtic/percentage-yield-converter/README.md

 Overview:

-This is a yield percentage converter made in C, it uses the traditional and respected formula in the program and rounds the result off in output
+This is a simple yield percentage calculator made in C, it uses the traditional and respected formula in the program and rounds the result off in output

 Formula: ``% Yield = (actual_yield/theoretical_yield) * 100``